 Meet our Board of Directors

-Anthony Durante has served on the Board of Directors of the Boys and Girls Clubs of Schenectady since 2012, and is currently serving as Vice President.
+Anthony Durante has served on the Board of Directors of the Boys and Girls Clubs of Schenectady since 2012.

 Anthony Durante, CPA (Florida), received his Masters of Professional Accountancy Degree from The University of Miami, in Miami, Florida and his Bachelors of Business Administration with a concentration in Accounting from that same institution.

 Mr. Durante has 12 years experience in public accounting as a certified public accountant.
 Mr. Durante is a licensed CPA in the State of Florida and has been since 1994.

 Since 2004, he was the Chief Financial Officer of Capital Living and Rehabilitation Centers.
 The company operated seven skilled nursing and rehabilitation facilities across Upstate New York, through 2017.
 He is an owner in the organization as well.

 For over 10 years, Mr. Durante served on various committees within the statewide nursing home associations known as NYSHFA and NYPA.
 These committees involved concentrations in reimbursement, legal actions and lobbying.

 Other board positions: Since 2013, he has served on the board of VNA Home Health (Albany), and is currently the board President.
 Since 2017, he has served as a member of the Board of Directors of Albany Medical Center.

 Dr. Michael Gelfand has been a member of the Board of Directors since 1997 and is currently a member of the Advancement Committee.